jundalisay/sp/content/en/material/principles/part-2/chapter-03.md

-The Spatial Layer is made up of 3 media based on the 3 Influences Model:
+All changes, motion, and 'forces' in the spatial layer happens through the spatial media which have 3 kinds based on the 3 Influences Model:

 Sublayer | Media | Notes
 --- | --- | ---